 Lao Tzu, Tao Te Ching, Chapter 1 excerpt:

-Medical Qigong operates with the understanding that all levels of a person are equally important for both personal cultivation and must be attended to by the Medical Qigong practitioner during Qi Emission Therapy for a patient to achieve their optimal level of health.
+Medical Qigong operates with the understanding that all levels of a person are equally important.
+This is true for personal cultivation and must be attended to by the Medical Qigong practitioner during Qi Emission Therapy for a patient to achieve their optimal level of health.

-The levels, or the “whole body” are: Jing (physical/essence), Qi (energetic) and Shen (spiritual/nonphysical).
+The levels, or the “whole body,” are: Jing (physical/essence), Qi (energetic) and Shen (mental/spiritual/nonphysical).
 How this translates into medical practices of Qigong is: proper structural alignment and balancing of the body (Jing level), proper use of the breath (Qi level) and integration of the mind/intention/visualization (Shen level):

 The additional facets of proper breath and intention are then applied.